google-research/google-research/mqm_viewer/README.md

         required if "references" is present.
       - **source_tokens**: An array of source text tokens.
       - **target_tokens**: An array of target text tokens.
+      - **source_sentence_tokens**: An array specifying sentence segmentation in the source segment.
+Each entry is the number of tokens in one sentence.
+      - **target_sentence_tokens**: An array specifying sentence segmentation in the target segment.
+Each entry is the number of tokens in one sentence.
       - **starts_paragraph**: A boolean that is true if this segment is the start of a new paragraph.
+      - **feedback**: An object optionally present in the first segment of a doc.
+This captures any feedback the rater may have provided.
+It can include a free-form text field (keyed by **notes**) and a string keyed by **thumbs** that is set to either "up" or "down".
       - In addition, any text annotation fields present in the input data are copied here.
 In [Anthea's data format](https://github.com/google-research/google-research/blob/master/anthea/anthea-help.html), this would be all the fields present in the optional last column.